Rolling Rock: Rolling Rock Red

-Anheuser-Busch introduced a red lager version of Rolling Rock called Rolling Rock Red.
-While the number 33 has been a traditional part of Rolling Rock iconography, Rolling Rock Red's label has a "3", presumably signifying the name of the beverage ("Rolling Rock Red") or the words in the tagline "Finely Crafted Lager", which appears only on the Rolling Rock Red bottles.
+Anheuser-Busch introduced a red lager version of Rolling Rock called Rolling Rock Red, described on its bottle as a "Finely Crafted Lager".

 In media

 Rolling Rock is a significant symbol in internet celebrity James Rolfe's series Angry Video Game Nerd, where his character, the Nerd, takes a sip from a bottle of the drink to calm himself down when getting angry at bad games.

 Rolling Rock also appeared occasionally on episodes of The Sopranos, which was based in New Jersey.

 In the 1978 film The Deer Hunter, Robert De Niro’s character (Michael) offers Meryl Streep's character (Linda) a Rolling Rock.

 Rolling Rock is prominently featured in the 1986 film At Close Range, which takes place in rural Pennsylvania.

 Red Forman is occasionally shown drinking Rolling Rock during dinner scenes in That 70's Show.